ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 The second algorithm is the **Z-Buffer Algorithm**.
 This triangle is order independent and immediate (so 1 triangle at a time).
 We store the depth data in each pixel, and we build a buffer to check each pixel for depth.
 Each pixel now has four values: *R, G, B, Z*.
 The algorithm starts by setting all pixels to the maximum depth.
 At this point in a traditional drawing algorithm, the pixels are drawn to the frame buffer at point $(x, y)$ with color $c$ In the Z-Buffer algorithm, the depth $z$ is introduced.
+If $z$